ansahtackie/ansahtackie/README.md

+# Hello, and welcome to my page
-# Hello, I'm Nii Tackie
+# My Name is Nii Tackie
 <a href="https://linkedin.com/in/niiansahtackie"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Detail-oriented and analytical entry-level Cybersecurity Analyst, equipped with comprehensive knowledge gained from the Fullstac Academy cybersecurity program and 7 years of experience as an accomplished assistant professor of math education and researcher!